-Kodak Vision is one of the most famous motion picture film emulsion.
+Kodak Vision is one of the most famous motion picture film emulsions.
 Released in 1996, this film has been upgraded twice.
-The latest version, Kodak Vision 3 was released in 2007 and is still used to this day.
+The latest version, Kodak Vision 3, was released in 2007 and is still used to this day.

-Some of my favorite movies shot on Kodak Vision :
+Some of my favorite movies shot on Kodak Vision include:

 - Dunkirk (2017)

 - La La Land (2016)

 - La Grande Bellezza (2013)

 - Moneyball (2011)